crispinprojects/speakingcalendar/README.md

 ### Local Install Using Prebuilt Binary

 A 64-bit prebuilt binary for the latest version of Talk Calendar is available and can be downloaded from the binary directory.
-This has been built using GTK 4.14 and tested with both Fedora 40 and Ubuntu 24.04 LTS.
+This has been built using GTK 4.14 and tested with Fedora 40 and Ubuntu 24.04 LTS.

 Extract the downloaded file which contains the Talk Calendar executable.
 Assuming that the GTK4 base libraries are installed the Talk Calendar binary can be run from the terminal using: